baidurik/mandelbrodik/README.md

 # mandelbrodik
 This is a simple kotlin app that can draw algebraic fractals
-\n
 Written with Jetpack Compose